Outdoor Living Room Ideas and Layout Rules for Real-Life Comfort

 This fireplace with wing walls adds a definite backstop and focal point to the outdoor living room area

-Carb seat wall and round fire pit kit patio upgrade.
+naturalized yard with curved seat wall and round fire pit area

 Fire Pit Seating Area